 A fee schedule for this year is available on our website and is posted in the ground floor classroom.
 Tuition for Gan is remitted monthly, on or before the first of each month and no later than the 5th.
 Late payments may be subject to a Late Fee of $5 for every day late after the 5th of the month.
 Please make your check out to Gan Yeladim Preschool.
 Payment may also be made by check draft, automatic payment or credit card (subject to a 3% surcharge).
 Payment may also be made weekly.
 Please arrange this with the Director.

-If, at any time you are experiencing financial difficulty, please do not hesitate to discuss it with Lisa Rosen Ryan, Gan Yeladim director.
+If, at any time you are experiencing financial difficulty, please do not hesitate to discuss it with the Gan Yeladim director.

 CHILD DEVELOPMENT PHILOSOPHY

 Gan Yeladim’s developmental philosophy is Reggio Emilia inspired.
-Fundamental principles of the Reggio Emilia approach are included in an excellent article attached to this handbook.
 As a Reggio inspired school, we believe that children are capable of constructing their own learning.
 Adults are viewed as mentors and guides, listening to our children to understand their interests and providing experiences and materials that support those interests.
 Extensive documentation of children’s work is conducted and displayed.
 The environment is the “third teacher”- recognizing its potential to inspire children and adults.

 Children are valued as individuals.
 Each child is viewed by their own benchmarks- successes and milestones are acknowledged individually.